-- Demonstrate a broad knowledge of some key ideas in medieval philosophy;
+* Demonstrate a broad knowledge of some key ideas in mediaeval philosophy;

-- Demonstrate an awareness of the diversity of medieval thought and its development over the period;
+* Demonstrate an awareness of the diversity of mediaeval thought and its development over the period;

-- Present and evaluate some central arguments and ideas of medieval philosophy.
+* Present and evaluate some central arguments and ideas of mediaeval philosophy.

 Essential readings will consist of extracts from a range of primary sources provided in class or via links to internet sources.

 Spade, P. 2009.
 Medieval Philosophy.
 Stanford Encyclopedia of Philosophy [online] Available at: «http://plato.stanford.edu/entries/medieval-philosophy/» [Accessed 25 February 2014]

 Coplestone, F.C., 1952.
 Medieval philosophy. [e-book] London: Methuen.
 Available through: Internet archive «https://archive.org/details/medievalphilosop00copl» [Accessed 25 February 2014]